rgwch/llama-summarizer/README.md

 # Llama Analyzer

-This project uses node-llama-cpp to extract informations from files of different formats.
+This project uses node-llama-cpp to extract informations from documents.
 As of now, only "summary" is supported.

-It first extract text contents from a number of different formats using Apache [Tika](https://tika.apache.org/), and then sends this contents to an AI with the request to summarize it.
+It first extracts text contents from a number of different file formats using Apache [Tika](https://tika.apache.org/), and then sends this contents to an AI with the request to summarize it.

 ## Install